themesberg/flowbite/content/plugins/wysiwyg.md

 ## Text formatting

-Use this example of a WYSIWYG text editor to enable typography styling, formatting and marking such as underline, bold, italic, strikethrough, code, highlighting, and more using the utility classes from Tailwind CSS.
+Use this example of a WYSIWYG text editor to enable typography styling, formatting and marking such as underline, bold, italic, strikethrough, code, higlight, size and more using the utility classes from Tailwind CSS.

 {{< example id="default-wysiwyg-text-example" class="flex justify-center dark:bg-gray-900" github="plugins/wysiwyg.md" show_dark=true wysiwyg=true script_module=true  disable_init_js=true javascript=`
 import { Editor } from 'https://esm.sh/@tiptap/core@2.6.6';